Alternator: Synchronous generators

 Most power generation stations use synchronous machines as their generators.
 The connection of these generators to the utility grid requires synchronization conditions to be met.
 Synchronous generators provide several important system services.
 Their inherent rotational inertia slows the initial frequency decline after a sudden loss of generation, allowing turbine governors and other frequency-control reserves time to respond and restore balance.
 This role is increasingly significant as the share of non-synchronous generation, such as solar photovoltaics and many modern wind plants, grows in many power systems.

 Automotive alternators

 Alternator mounted on an automobile engine with a serpentine belt pulley (belt not present.)

 Alternators are used in modern internal combustion engine automobiles to charge the battery and to power the electrical system when its engine is running.

 Until the 1960s, automobiles used DC dynamo generators with commutators.
-With the availability of affordable silicon-diode rectifiers, alternators were used instead.
+With the availability of affordable silicon-diode rectifiers, alternators came into common use.